furrtek/SiliconRE/Cells/Fujitsu/AV/README.md

 See JPG files for mugshots, and PNG files for RE'd layout and I/O locations.

-Thanks to Mathieu Demange for contributions.
+Thanks to Mathieu Demange for his contributions.

 ## Color code